MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/repair-linux-vm-using-azure-virtual-machine-repair-commands.md

 4. Run az vm repair run, or perform mitigation steps.
 5. Run az vm repair restore

-For additional documentation and instructions, see [az vm repair](/cli/azure/ext/vm-repair/vm/repair).
+To view all commands and parameters available, see [az vm repair](/cli/azure/ext/vm-repair/vm/repair).

+The user running these commands will need a role that can create the following types of resources in the subscription:
+* Resource Groups
+* Virtual Machines
+* Resource Tags
+* Virtual Networks
+* Network Security Groups
+* Network Interfaces
+* Disks
+* Public IP Addresses (Optional)

 ## Repair process example

 1. Launch Azure Cloud Shell

    The Azure Cloud Shell is a free interactive shell that you can use to run the steps in this article.
 It includes common Azure tools preinstalled and configured to use with your account.
+If you will be running scripts that take longer than 20 minutes to run you may prefer to run the commands locally, this quickstart requires Azure CLI version 2.0.67 or later.
+Run ``az --version`` to find the version.
+If you need to install or upgrade your Azure CLI, see [Install Azure CLI](/cli/azure/install-azure-cli).

    To open the Cloud Shell, select **Try it** from the upper-right corner of a code block.
 You can also open Cloud Shell in a separate browser tab by going to [https://shell.azure.com](https://shell.azure.com).

    Select **Copy** to copy the blocks of code, then paste the code into the Cloud Shell, and select **Enter** to run it.

-   If you prefer to install and use the CLI locally, this quickstart requires Azure CLI version 2.0.30 or later.
+   If you prefer to install and use the CLI locally, this quickstart requires Azure CLI version 2.0.67 or later.
 Run ``az --version`` to find the version.
 If you need to install or upgrade your Azure CLI, see [Install Azure CLI](/cli/azure/install-azure-cli).

    If you need to login to Cloud Shell with a different account than you are currently logged in to the Azure Portal with you can use ``az login`` [az login reference](/cli/azure/reference-index#az-login&preserve-view=true).
 To switch between subscriptions associated with your account you can use ``az account set --subscription`` [az account set reference](/cli/azure/account#az-account-set&preserve-view=true).